jgable/grunt-jshint2/README.md

 ## Why?

 The existing grunt-contrib-jshint task at the time of this writing is hard to change and has limited unit tests.
-Rather than work the required large changes into their existing codebase I've decided to make this as an example and hopefully have them adopt the practices from here.
+Rather than work the required large changes into your existing codebase I've decided to make [grunt-jshint-bfs](https://github.com/jgable/grunt-jshint-bfs).

 ## Significant Differences